pardus/pardus-hotspot/README.md

 - `network-manager`: The application relies on NetworkManager for managing network connections.
 - `python3`: Pardus Hotspot is built with Python 3; make sure Python 3.x is installed on your system.
 - `python3-dbus`: Required for the application to interact with NetworkManager.
-- `libgtk-3-dev` and `libglib2.0-dev`: Required for the graphical interface.
+- `libgtk-3-dev` & `libglib2.0-dev`: Required for the graphical interface.
 - `gir1.2-ayatanaappindicator3-0.1`: Used for creating a system tray icon.
+- `python3-gi`: Allows Python to use GTK and GNOME libraries.
+- `gir1.2-gtk-3.0`: Provides the library for building windows and buttons.
+- `gir1.2-gdkpixbuf-2.0`: Enables showing images, like QR codes.
+- `python3-qrcode`: Used to create QR codes.
+- `python3-pil` / `python3-pillow`: Helps handle images needed for QR codes.

 ### Usage
 - Clone the repository and navigate to the cloned directory: